 Follow the guidance contained in ISO/IEC TR 24772-1:2019 clause 6.43.5.

 For single inheritance scenarios, avoid dispatching whenever possible by prefixing the method call with the target class name.
-For multiple inheritance scenarios, prefix the method call with super().

 Use caution when any method of a derived class calls any method in any of its base classes.